tarantool/doc/doc/contributing/docs/examples.rst

 ..  literalinclude:: ./_includes/function_template.rst
     :language: rst

-And the resulting HTML looks like this:
+And the resulting output looks like this:

 ..  include:: ./_includes/function_template.rst